Aliases for EEF2K Gene

 EEF2K (Eukaryotic Elongation Factor 2 Kinase) is a Protein Coding gene.
 Diseases associated with EEF2K include Anoxia.
-Among its related pathways are RET signaling and Signaling mediated by p38-gamma and p38-delta.
+Among its related pathways are p70S6K Signaling and RET signaling.
 GO annotations related to this gene include calcium ion binding and protein kinase activity.
 An important paralog of this gene is ALPK1.

 UniProtKB/Swiss-Prot for EEF2K Gene